 The ugli fruit, pronounced ‘OOgli’ is also known as the uniq fruit.
 It is a truly unique cross between a grapefruit, tangerine and navel orange.
 Its appearance is somewhat unattractive, being pitted, oddly shaped and ranging in color from green to yellow to orange.

 It’s native to Jamaica and is available in US organic food stores and supermarkets.

 The ugli is about the size of a small grapefruit.
-Created in 1924, the ugli fruit peel loosely surrounds flesh that sections like an orange with a flavor that is said to combine the best qualities of the 3 fruits from which it derives.
+Created in 1924, the ugli fruit peel loosely surrounds flesh that sections like an orange with a flavour that is said to combine the best qualities of the 3 fruits from which it derives.

 Ugli is rich in vitamin C which according to one study, plays a major role in fighting disease.
-In another study vitamin C decreased the risk of prostate and other cancers in men.
+In another study, vitamin C decreased the risk of prostate and other cancers in men.

 Ugli fruit has no fat, cholesterol and sodium, and is a rich source of fiber and antioxidants.
 Besides vitamin C, ugli is also rich in vitamin A, protein, folate, iron, calcium and antioxidants.
 Further, the ugli is low in calories with only 45 per serving.